JamesSkemp/words/content/post/the-man-born-on-the-day-of-gods-rest-marciello-punto-domingo.md

 +++
-title = "The Man Born on the Day of God's Rest - Marciello Punto, Domingo" summary = "A short biography of a man with little available biographical information, Marciello Punto, Domingo." draft = false comments = true date = "2005-05-19T00:00:00-05:00"
+title = "The Man Born on the Day of God's Rest - Marciello Punto, Domingo" description = "A short biography of a man with little available biographical information, Marciello Punto, Domingo." draft = false comments = true date = "2005-05-19T00:00:00-05:00"